Adrianapip/Influenza_17-18/README.md

 What exactly does “High Severity” mean?
 There are many factors that contribute to this classification, but mainly it’s based on flu-related hospitalizations and deaths.
 To explore the details further, here are excellent resources/graphs tracking this data: the US monitoring system [FluView](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) and the [WHO's FluNet](https://www.who.int/influenza/resources/charts/en/).

-# Question 2 and 3 will require analyzing records from a flu database.
+## Question 2 and 3 will require [analyzing records from a flu database, which is in the attached notebook.](https://github.com/Adrianapip/Influenza_Vaccine/blob/master/Influenza_1129.ipynb)